CumiTerbang/HaryoMusicPlayer/README.md

 an android app demo to search your favorite music tracks, artists and albums using API from  [iTunes affiliate API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api)

-this is my approach for Telkomsel's [Fita](https://www.myfita.com/)/[Kuncie](https://www.kuncie.com/) Technical Test by making an android application based on the requirement as the solution
+this is my approach for Telkomsel's [Fita](https://www.myfita.com/)/[Kuncie](https://www.kuncie.com/) Front End Coding Challenge by making an android application based on the requirement as the solution

 Click [here](https://drive.google.com/file/d/17NFtjAtwm5G8Pc26ZhVRboN2BwoAMX0C/view?usp=sharing) to download the app